martin-martin/mentorship/answers.md

 >Student: That'd be the c, which comes up twice.

 Exactly!
-So if a c is always a c, what can you do here?
+So if a c is always a c, what could you do here?

 >Student: I could maybe substitute one for the other, so for my formula I'd end up with something like this: 8 = 7/18 * s